iti-ict/wakamiti/wakamiti-doc/docs/plugins/rest.en.md

 <br /><br />

 ### `rest.contentType`
-Set the content type that would be sent in the request header of subsequent API calls.
+Sets the content type that would be sent in the request header of later API calls.
 Accepted values are:

 | literal     | `content-type` header value                                                                                                                                                                                             |